 My third husband has full custody of his two children so I have raised them.
 When we married, they were eight and eleven and were very angry.
 The stress gave me another excuse to binge.

 In 2011 my husband and I were hit head-on by a drunk driver who was driving 80 miles per hour.
 We both survived which I will be eternally grateful for, but the years following have been a huge challenge.
 We both spent two weeks in the hospital then went to a nursing home.
 I was there, unable to walk, for two months.
 In the nursing home, as in the psych ward, the only thing to look forward to was eating so I did a lot of that.
 I was sent home by myself on a walker and again binged.
 My husband got out of the nursing home one month later which did cut back on my eating.
 But after that, pain from the accident have made exercise extremely difficult.
 Not impossible, but I let myself off the hook.
 My binging increased again.

 As I mentioned, these events just provided excuses to overeat and be sedentary, but they didn't cause it...I did.

-I am using the Lose It application to help me track my calories, nutrition, and movement.
 This forum has been a support for me that has been very necessary.
 I now realize that I need to change my habits for life, and not just diet.
 I have a wonderful opportunity to become healthy and fit...I am going to take advantage of this.
 It's not about losing weight anymore...it's about gaining life!